Onboarding · Workspace · Orientation system · Updated May 22, 2026 · By Admaxxer Team

 What if I'm an agency?

 Use the workspace switcher (top-left of any Admaxxer page) to create separate workspaces per client or per brand.
-Each workspace picks its own business_type independently, so you can run a SaaS client and a DTC client side-by-side with no orientation collisions.
-We dropped the standalone "Agency" tile in GL#497 because agency = multi-workspace, not a distinct orientation — the workspace switcher already gives you the right mental model.
+Each workspace picks its own business type independently, so you can run a SaaS client and a DTC client side-by-side with no orientation collisions.
+Agency = multi-workspace, not a distinct orientation — the workspace switcher already gives you the right mental model.

-No. Pixel events, Stripe webhooks, Shopify webhooks, ad-platform syncs all land in the same tables regardless of business_type.
+No. Pixel events, Stripe webhooks, Shopify webhooks, and ad-platform syncs are all collected the same way regardless of your business type.
 Only the dashboard presentation branches.
 Switching your business type is safe — you'll never lose data and you can switch back at any time without consequence.

 Will the SaaS tiles show real data on day 1?

 For Stripe customers, yes.
-Stripe customer.subscription.* webhooks land in custom_goals per GL#433 and the new p_saas_summary Tinybird pipe reads them directly — no extra phase or migration required.
+Stripe customer.subscription.* webhooks feed the subscription rollup directly — no extra phase or migration required.
 MRR / ARR / Active subscriptions / Trial → Paid all populate as soon as the Stripe restricted-key paste-token is connected and at least one subscription event lands.
 Paddle, Lemon Squeezy, Polar, and Dodo follow the same pattern.

 Do I need to install the pixel before I see SaaS tiles?

-No. Empty-state preview tiles + ribbon labels swap based on business_type even before the pixel is installed — so a brand-new SaaS workspace sees MRR / ARR / Active subs / Trial → Paid labels in the empty-state preview even before any data lands.
+No. Empty-state preview tiles + ribbon labels swap based on your business type even before the pixel is installed — so a brand-new SaaS workspace sees MRR / ARR / Active subs / Trial → Paid labels in the empty-state preview even before any data lands.
 Live data arrives when pixel + Stripe (or pixel + Paddle / Lemon Squeezy / Polar / Dodo) are connected and start producing subscription-lifecycle events.
-The empty state is a preview, not a placeholder — it's wired to the same orientation resolver as the live dashboard.
+The empty state is a preview, not a placeholder — it reflects the same orientation as the live dashboard.

 Ready to ship?

 If you're a SaaS founder, the most important next step after picking SaaS as your business type is wiring the Stripe restricted-key paste-token so the Trial Started / Trial Converted / Subscription Cancelled / Trial Ending Soon goals start firing.
 Walk through /documentation/install/saas for the 5-step install.
 If you're a DTC merchant, head to /documentation/install/shopify for the Shopify install path.
-If you're running lead-gen, install the pixel via /documentation/install and start firing custom goals on your form-success handlers.
+If you're running lead generation or B2B sales, pick SaaS too and use custom goals to track form fills and demo bookings.

 Pick your business type now · Admaxxer for SaaS (marketing) · Browse all install paths · Custom goals